VinPassed

 NC AG Consumer Protection Division — UDTP violations and civil enforcement

-consumer.ncdoj.gov, 1-877-5-NO-SCAM (1-877-566-7226).
+ncdoj.gov/file-a-complaint/motor-vehicle-complaint, 1-877-5-NO-SCAM (1-877-566-7226).
 File for UDTP violations, deceptive advertising, and dealer fraud.
-The AG can seek civil penalties up to $5,000 per violation under §75-15.2 when acts were knowingly violative of a statute, and injunctive relief.
+The Attorney General can seek civil penalties of up to $5,000 for each violation when the dealer knowingly broke the law, and can ask a court to order the conduct stopped.
 File online at ncdoj.gov/consumer-protection.

 3